Check out our new FHA first-time homebuyers guide updated for 2024

 What Are the Income Limits for Housing Assistance Programs in Mississippi?

 Income limits for Section 8 in Mississippi are determined by household size and the area’s median income.
-Mississippi has the lowest median income in the U.S., making its limits more stringent than in many other states.
+Mississippi has one of the lowest median incomes in the U.S., which can result in more restrictive income limits compared to many other states.

-Applicants with elderly or disabled household members may qualify with a slightly higher adjusted income.
+Applicants with elderly or disabled household members may qualify for adjusted income calculations based on allowable deductions.
 The more children or other dependents you have, the lower your adjusted income.

 {{SC-IL}}